castiron/cic-veggieburger/README.md

 - Choose a specific element for the show/hide toggle
 - Name the class that gets applied when veggieburger is launched
 - Add an optional "closed" class that gets applied once the veggieburger is closed, and re-applied on close ever after: This is helpful for CSS animations that you want to run on a secondary interaction, but not on the initial state
+- Trigger a "close-toggle" on one or more key presses
 - Enable default link behavior (if you want, preventDefault is actually the default here)
 - Enable clicking outside the veggieburger/toggled element to close/hide the toggle (good for large site menus)
 - Enable clicking on a separate element to close the hamburger